Mariners vs. White Sox Player Props Betting Odds

-Player props are available for Ty France and Luis Robert, among others, when the Seattle Mariners host the Chicago White Sox at T-Mobile Park on Saturday at 4:10 PM ET.
+The Seattle Mariners host the Chicago White Sox at T-Mobile Park on Sunday at 4:10 PM ET.
+Those looking to place a player prop wager can find odds on Ty France, Andrew Vaughn and others in this contest.

 Bet on this matchup or its props with BetMGM!